Using AI services in WebSockets

 Create a WebSocket endpoint

-import io.quarkus.websockets.next.OnOpen; import io.quarkus.websockets.next.OnTextMessage; import io.quarkus.websockets.next.WebSocket; @WebSocket(path = "/websocket") public static class WebSocketChatBot { private final SessionScopedChatBot bot; public WebSocketChatBot(SessionScopedChatBot bot) { this.bot = bot; } @OnOpen public String onOpen() { return bot.chat("Hello, how can I help you?"); } @OnTextMessage public String onMessage(String message) { return bot.chat(message); } }
+import io.quarkus.websockets.next.OnOpen; import io.quarkus.websockets.next.OnTextMessage; import io.quarkus.websockets.next.WebSocket; @WebSocket(path = "/websocket") public class WebSocketChatBot { private final SessionScopedChatBot bot; public WebSocketChatBot(SessionScopedChatBot bot) { this.bot = bot; } @OnOpen public String onOpen() { return bot.chat("Hello, how can I help you?"); } @OnTextMessage public String onMessage(String message) { return bot.chat(message); } }

 Two things are important to note in the snippets above: